ciil/passmenu-plus/README.md

   ```
   user@example.org      my super secret passphrase
   ```
+* _Direct input of just the userfield and copying the password to clipboard_: More and more websites use a two-tiered login page nowadays: First you put in your username, have to press enter and only after that the password input field appears.
+This is where the `-o/--only` option comes in.
+It will only type the given userfield and copy the password itself to the clipboard to be inserted manually once the password field is visible.

+  For example, `passmenu-plus -tou user` would type `exampleuser` into the selected field directly, and have `my super secret passphrase` saved in the clipboard for 45 seconds.
 * _Compatible to passmenu_: With just the `--typeit` option given, same as with the passmenu bundled with pass, `passmenu-plus` will just output the password, nothing else.